oroinc/documentation/book/jobs.rst

 A sales manager should be able to create a newsletter in the backend and trigger the command to send it to all registered recipients.
 Of course, you could simply execute the ``SendNewsletterCommand``.
-But, as you may have guess, this is not a very clever idea.
+But, as you may have guessed, this is not a very clever idea.
 One of the drawbacks of this solution is that sending the emails to hundreds, thousands or even more recipients likely takes a long time blocking the response to the browser.
 Luckily, you can solve this